 The purpose of this code is to encourage all those responsible for dogs to adopt the highest standards of husbandry, care and handling.

 The Australian Sheep Dog Workers’ Association was formed in 1988.
-It was the inspiration of Mr Ted Gaby, who, to this day, remains the Patron of the Association.
+It was the inspiration of Mr Ted Gaby, who, until 2018 was the Patron of the Association.
+The current Patron is Mr Paul Darmody.
 The inaugural office bearers were Gordon Young (President), Heather Woodhouse (Secretary & Treasurer), Nick Webb (Snr Vice President), and Pip Hudson (Jnr Vice President).